itssudhanshu/CourseApp/README.md

   <img src="https://github.com/itssudhanshu/CourseApp/blob/master/assets/images/book.png" width="150">
 </p>
 <p align="center">(Android/iOS)</p>
-<h1 style="center">Course App</h1>
+<h1 align="center">Course App</h1>
-<p style="center">A Video Streaming Platform for the Students to study their respective courses or subjects so, that learning is going on is this Pandemic. </p>
+<p align="center">A Video Streaming Platform for the Students to study their respective courses or subjects so, that learning is going on is this Pandemic. </p>
-*(**NOTE:** This app is under development but the UI part is almost complete.
-This project is simply for self learning.)*
+*(NOTE: This app is under development but the UI part is almost complete.
+This project is simply for self learning.)

 # My Tech stack and tools